mentum/lambdaws/README.md

 (todo: add Travis CI)

-Lambdaws makes it trivial to build highly scalable, highly available applications.
+Lambdaws makes it trivial to build highly scalable with high availability applications.
 Built on top of AWS Lambda.

 ## Installation